Penelope, 4 months: Catnapping & frequent night wakes RESOLVED!

 Once Penelope learned to self-settle at the start of naps and bedtime, her naps stretched out longer because she was able to link sleep cycles.
 Her night sleep also improved, with just two feeds overnight - a dreamfeed before Kate went to bed and one more feed before morning.

 Overall, it took about 1-2 weeks to see improvements to Penelope's sleep, but Kate says it was worth the time and effort.
 She is far less anxious about Penelope's sleep now and has time in the day while Penelope is napping to get things done or rest herself.

 I can't believe it!
 I actually feel on top of things, like I've totally got this and it makes me quite proud of myself.
 She is also definitely happier in the day because she's a lot more rested.
 We're all happier because of that.

 Supporting your baby through this big sleep change period means working with their neurological development towards more age-appropriate sleep habits and moving away from newborn sleep expectations, which is exactly what Kate did.
 Making a few changes to her sleep environment (dark room and white noise) were the final pieces of the puzzle!

 "Thank you so much for making so much difference to our lives!
 I thought it was normal to be anxious and sleep deprived and frustrated being a mum, but your Programs and the wonderful support we’ve received has shown me that there is an alternative!
 I can’t imagine where we’d be without Little Ones and I would recommend you wonderful ladies to anyone."

 If you and your little one are in the depths of the 4 month regression and you'd like a hand getting out, our certified sleep consultants would love to help you!
-You can chat to them day or night in our Little Ones App, where you'll also have access to age-appropriate sleep and feed schedules, detailed troubleshooting notes for when things don't go to plan, gentle settling methods, and much more!
+Subscribe to our Little Ones App to get instant access to our consultants in the Village, as well as age-appropriate sleep and feed schedules, detailed troubleshooting notes, gentle settling methods and more.